Namburi Paripurna

-Life
+Early life and career

 Namburi Paripurna was born in Bommuluru village of Krishna District in Andhra Pradesh, India to Namburi Lakshmayya and Namburi Lakshmamma, on 1 July 1931.
 Her primary education happened in Krishna District, and high school education in Rajamundry and Madras.
 After studying further briefly in P.R.College, Kakinada, she was trained to be a teacher and earn a B.A. degree through distance education.